aojanzen/PNPT_2025/Practical_Ethical_Hacking/15_Attacking_Active_Directory-Post-Compromise_Attacks/2_Pass_Attacks_Overview.md

 these credentials to every other machine on the network that accepts SMB connections.
 We are primarily interested in accounts where we have local administrator rights, as indicated by `(Pwn3d!)` at the end of the success message.
-In the example, we have local admin rights on `SPIDERMAN` and `THEPUNISHER`, but not on `HYDRA-DC`.
+In the example, the credentials work on all three machines, but we only have local admin rights on `SPIDERMAN` and `THEPUNISHER`, but not on `HYDRA-DC`.

 <img src="./images/2_Pass_Attacks_Overview_02.png" alt="Pass Attacks Overview 2" width="800"/>